Sarah Thomson

 As Chair of the Strategic Growth Committee, I’ve taken a lead on solving this issue and will continue to work to:

-Make sure the new water company focuses on upgrades that allow housing to happen
+Make sure the new water company focuses on upgrades that allow housing to happen.

-Support developers using short-term solutions (like holding tanks that release wastewater at off peak times) so new homes can be built while public infrastructure upgrades are worked on
+Support developers using short-term solutions (like holding tanks that release wastewater at off peak times) so new homes can be built while public infrastructure upgrades are worked on.

 I Need Your Help

-I need your help to make this campaign a success.
+to make this campaign a success.

 It’s contributions from people like you that make the difference, and any amount you’re able to contribute is hugely appreciated.

-For anyone who prefers to do a direct bank transfer, the campaign account number is below.
+If you prefer a direct bank transfer, the campaign account number is below.
 Please include your name as a reference.

 12-3118-0695016-02